-When the prosecution establishes a fact that tends to prove an element of a crime, the burden essentially switches to the accused, not necessarily to disprove the fact, but to raise a doubt about it.
-The defendant need not raise a doubt about every fact that the prosecution tries to prove—creating enough doubt about any point that’s crucial to a guilty verdict will suffice.
-Of course, the more convincing the fact is, the tougher the defendant’s burden is.
+The prosecutor bears the burden of producing evidence that the defendant committed the crime.
+When the prosecution establishes a fact that tends to prove an element of a crime, the burden essentially switches to the accused—not necessarily to disprove the fact—but to raise a doubt about it.
+The defendant need not raise doubt about every fact that the prosecution tries to prove—creating enough doubt about any point that's crucial to a guilty verdict will suffice.
+Of course, the more convincing the fact is, the tougher the defendant's burden is.

-For instance, suppose the prosecution shows that, when searching the defendant, the police found a watch that store records reflect as stolen.
+For instance, suppose the prosecution shows that, when searching the defendant, the police found a watch that a jewelry store reported as stolen.
 In defense of a burglary charge, the defendant would probably have to give a plausible explanation for possessing the watch legally.
 By producing a receipt or testimony that the watch was a gift, the defendant would essentially shift the burden back to the prosecution.

 An accused may claim that certain circumstances constitute a complete defense to actions that would otherwise be criminal.
 These circumstances are called affirmative defenses.
 Whether and to what extent the defense must prove an affirmative defense depends on the jurisdiction and the defense.